WICG/aom/explainer.md

 A low-level API would allow them to work around bugs and limitations and provide a clean high-level interface that "just works" for the developers who use their components.

+This API is also aimed at developers of large flagship web apps that push the boundaries of the web platform.
+These apps tend to have large development teams who look for unique opportunities to improve performance using low-level APIs like Canvas.
+These development teams have the resources to make accessibility a priority too, but existing APIs make it very cumbersome.

 ## The Accessibility Object Model

 This spec proposes the *Accessibility Object Model*,